 2 Security Management Systems to better protect people and assets

-Security management guides, directs, and coordinates an organization for all of its security activities.
+Security management guides and coordinates an organization for all its security activities.
 It is described as a holistic process that begins with identifying all assets of the organization: Its buildings, systems, machines, employees, and procedures.
 The core processes of managing security providers include planning, designing, and implementing measures for a given level of security to manage the security environment with all its security policies and mechanisms.
 They develop, document, and implement policies and procedures to protect enterprise assets best.

 But what's the difference exactly?